SamuelSwartzberg/flashcardifying_text_temp/ling.md

 # Semantics

-Semantics is the field of linguistics that studies sememes.
+»⟮Semantics⟯« is the branch of linguistics that studies ⟮＿sememes＿⟯.
-A semantic class contains all words that share a semantic feature.
+»⟮A semantic class⟯« contains ⟮＿all lexical units＿⟯ that ⟮share a ＿semantic feature＿⟯.

-## lexemes holding sememes

-### lexical semantics
+## lexical semantics

-Lexical semantics is concerned with the relationships between lexemes and sememes
+»⟮Lexical semantics⟯« is concerned with ⟮the relationships between⟯ ⟮＿lexemes＿⟯ and ⟮c_;＿sememes＿⟯

 ### semantic relations

-lexical relations = semantic relations.
-Semantic relations is concerned with how the sememes expressed by different lexemes relate to each other.
+⟮lexical relation⟯ = ⟮semantic relation⟯.
+»⟮A semantic relation⟯« is ⟮the relationship between⟯ ⟮＿the sememes＿⟯ ⟮expressed by different ＿lexemes＿⟯.
 The most common types of semantic relations are those relating to sub/superset, to whole and part, to multiple meanings or to opposite meanings
+»⟮*nyms⟯« are typically ⟮types of ＿lexical units＿⟯ whose ⟮＿sememes＿⟯ ⟮have certain properties⟯

 #### same/opposite meaning (and related concepts)

-name|meaning|pronunciation/spelling
-synonyms|same|different
-antonym (wide)|opposite|?
-antonym (narrow)|opposite|different
-auto-antonym|opposite|same
+table:name|meaning|pronunciation/spelling
+»⟮synonyms⟯«|⟮same⟯|⟮different⟯
+»⟮antonym⟯« (⟮wide⟯)|⟮opposite⟯|⟮?⟯
+»⟮antonym⟯« (⟮narrow⟯)|⟮opposite⟯|⟮different⟯
+»⟮auto-antonym⟯«|⟮opposite⟯|⟮same⟯
-polyseme|different but related|same
+»⟮polyseme⟯«|⟮different but related⟯|⟮same⟯
-homonym|different|same

-homograph and homophone are hyponyms of homonym, distinguishing spelling and pronunciation.
-Both homograph and homophone themselves exhibit polysemy: either pronunciation/spelling may be different or not, or must be.
+»⟮homonym⟯«|⟮different⟯|⟮same⟯

+##### homonyms

+⟮＿A homonym＿⟯ in the ⟮strong⟯ sense ⟮requires⟯ ⟮both pronunciation and spelling⟯ ⟮c_-;to be the same⟯.
+⟮＿A homonym＿⟯ in the ⟮strong⟯ sense is ⟮both a ＿homophone＿ and ＿homograph＿⟯ in the ⟮weak⟯ sense.
+⟮＿A homonym＿⟯ in the ⟮weak⟯ sense ⟮requires⟯ ⟮at least one of pronunciation or spelling⟯ ⟮c_-;to be the same⟯.
+⟮＿A homonym＿⟯ in the ⟮weak⟯ sense may be a ⟮＿homophone＿ or ＿homograph＿⟯, or ⟮both⟯, if ⟮we're using the weak version of these terms⟯.
+Both ＿homograph＿ and ＿homophone＿ have ⟮a weak version⟯, where ⟮＿homographs/phones＿⟯ ⟮may be⟯ ⟮pronounced/spelled differently⟯, and ⟮c-3;a strong version⟯, where ⟮＿homographs/phones＿⟯ ⟮must be⟯ ⟮pronounced/spelled differently⟯.
-A homograph is a word that means something different but is spelled the same, it may or must (depending on source) be pronounced differently.
+»⟮A homograph⟯« is ⟮＿a lexical unit＿⟯ that ⟮means something different⟯ but ⟮is spelled the same⟯, it ⟮may (weak) or must (strong)⟯ be ⟮pronounced differently⟯.
+»⟮A heterophone⟯« is ⟮＿a homograph＿⟯ in ⟮the strong sense⟯.
+Confusingly, ⟮＿heterophones＿⟯ are also sometimes called ⟮heteronyms⟯.
-A homophone is a word that means something different but is pronounced the same, it may or must (depending on source) be spelled differently.
+»⟮A homophone⟯« is ⟮＿a lexical unit＿⟯ that ⟮means something different⟯ but ⟮is pronounced the same⟯, it ⟮may (weak) or must (strong)⟯ be ⟮spelled differently⟯.
+»⟮A heterograph⟯« is ⟮＿a homophone＿⟯ in ⟮the strong sense⟯.

+##### senses

-A sense of a lexeme is one of the sememes it is associated with.
+»⟮A sense⟯« of ⟮a lexeme⟯ is ⟮one of the ＿sememes＿⟯ ⟮it is associated with⟯.
-Senses of lexemes are related.
+⟮＿Senses＿⟯ of lexemes are always ⟮related⟯.
-If one encounters two senses of the same lexeme that are unrelated, there are actually two unrelated lexemes which are homonyms.
+If one encounters ⟮two ＿senses＿⟯ of ⟮the same ＿lexeme＿⟯ that are ⟮unrelated⟯, there are actually two ⟮different ＿lexemes＿⟯ which are ⟮＿homonyms＿⟯.
-Polysemy is the property of a lexeme of having multiple senses.
+»⟮Polysemy⟯« is the property of ⟮＿a lexeme＿⟯ of ⟮having multiple ＿senses＿⟯.

 #### sub/superset

-Hypo/hypernyms are types of lexical units.
-A hyponym is a lexical unit whose sememe's associated set is a subset of the set associated with the set of its hypernym.
+»⟮A hyponym⟯« is ⟮＿a lexical unit＿⟯ whose ⟮＿sememe＿'s associated set⟯ is ⟮a subset of⟯ ⟮the set associated with the ＿sememe＿⟯ of »⟮its hypernym⟯«.
-S⎵hypernym⎵ ⊃ S⎵hyponym⎵
-“Musical instrument” is a ⟮hypernym⟯ of “guitar” because a guitar is a musical instrument.
+“Musical instrument” is a ⟮＿hypernym＿⟯ of “guitar” because a guitar is a musical instrument.
-An autohyponym is a hyponym that is the same word as its hypernym. a cover term is a hypernym meant to be a hypernym for a specific set of terms.
+»⟮An autohyponym⟯« is ⟮＿a hyponym＿⟯ that is ⟮the same ＿lexical unit＿⟯ as ⟮c_-;＿its hypernym＿⟯.
+»⟮a cover term⟯« is ⟮＿a hypernym＿⟯ for ⟮a specific set of lexical units⟯ ⟮created for that purpose⟯.
-A hypernym may also be called an umbrella term or a blanket term.
+⟮＿A hypernym＿⟯ may also be called ⟮an umbrella term⟯ or ⟮a blanket term⟯.

 #### part/whole

-Holo/meronyms are types of lexical units.
-A meronym's sememe semantically is a part of a holonym's sememe. seatbelt is a meronym of (e.g.) car which is its holonym.
+A »⟮meronym⟯«'s ⟮＿sememe＿⟯ semantically ⟮is a part of⟯ a »⟮holonym⟯«'s ⟮c_-2;＿sememe＿⟯. seatbelt is a ⟮＿meronym＿⟯ of (e.g.) car which is its ⟮c-;＿holonym＿⟯.
-A gestalt is a meronym that can't be adequately explained by listing its holonyms.
+»⟮A gestalt⟯« is ⟮＿a holonym＿⟯ that ⟮can't be adequately explained by listing its ＿meronyms＿⟯.

 ## associations between sememe-containers and sememes